livarb/vefa-portal/content/ehf/calendar/2016-02-01-changed-repository-for-validation-artifacts.md

 The [new validator](/ehf/announcement/2015-07-01-introduction-of-a-new-validator/) is available according plan.

-* From this date the Github repository for configuration of the validator will be cultivated to be a EHF repository.
+* From this date the Github repository for configuration of the validator will be cultivated to be an EHF repository.